VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 `Collateral Seized Amount = $1,100`

-Therefore, if the borrowed asset value reaches **$13,000**, the repayment amount would be **$1,000**, and the total collateral seized will be  **$1,050** considering the liquidation incentive of 5%.
-In order to calculate what amount the liquidator will get we need to take into account `treasuryPercentMantissa` (in core-pool) or `protocolSeizeShareMantissa` (in isolated-pools).
-This variable sets the percentage out of the collateral seized that will go to the protocol.
-Lets assume that the protocl share for liquidation is `2%` and calculate the liquidator receive amount:
+Therefore, if the borrowed asset value reaches **$13,000** and the repayment amount is **$1,000**, the total collateral seized will be  **$1,100** considering the liquidation incentive of 10%.
+In order to calculate what amount the liquidator will get we need to consider `treasuryPercentMantissa` (in the Core pool) or `protocolSeizeShareMantissa` (in the Isolated pools).
+This variable (`Protocol Share Percentage`) sets the percentage of the collateral seized that will go to the protocol.
+Let's assume that the protocol shares for liquidations is `5%` and calculate the liquidator received amount:

 `Liquidator Receive Amount = Collateral Seized - Protocol Shares`